f0o/glowing-tyrion/README.md

 The URL can have the same placeholders as defined in the [Template-Syntax](#templates-syntax).
 If the `METHOD` is `get`, all placeholders will be URL-Encoded.
 The API transport uses cURL to call the APIs, therefore you might need to install `php5-curl` or similar in order to make it work.
-__Note__: it is higly recommended to define own [Templates](#templates) when you want to use the API transport.
+__Note__: it is highly recommended to define own [Templates](#templates) when you want to use the API transport.
 The default template might exceed URL-length for GET requests and therefore cause all sorts of errors.

 Example:
 ```php